UrijHoruzij/create-gulp-template/doc/posts/html-sass-javascript.md

 │   │   ├── main.js               # Main script
 │   │   ├── components            # Js-components
 │   │   ├── vendor                # The folder for downloading local versions of libraries
-│   ├── less                      # Site styles (less preprocessor)
-│   │   └── main.less             # Main Style file
+│   ├── scss                      # Site styles (sass preprocessor in scss syntax) │   │   └── main.scss             # Main Style file
-│   │   └── global.less           # The file with global settings - resets, fonts, etc.
+│   │   └── global.scss           # The file with global settings - resets, fonts, etc.
-│   │   └── vendor.less           # The file for connecting library styles from the vendor folder
+│   │   └── vendor.scss           # The file for connecting library styles from the vendor folder
-│   │   └── fonts.less            # The file for connecting fonts (you can use a mixin)
+│   │   └── _fonts.scss           # The file for connecting fonts (you can use a mixin)
-│   │   └── mixins.less           # The file for connecting mixins from the mixins folder
+│   │   └── _mixins.scss          # The file for connecting mixins from the mixins folder
-│   │   └── vars.less             # The file for writing css - or less-variables
+│   │   └── _vars.scss            # The file for writing css - or scss-variables
-│   │   ├── components            # Less-components
+│   │   ├── components            # Scss-components
-│   │   ├── mixins                # The folder for saving ready-made less components
+│   │   ├── mixins                # The folder for saving ready-made scss components
 │   │   ├── vendor                # The folder for storing local css styles of libraries │   ├── partials                  # The folder for storing html parts of the page │   ├── img                       # The folder for storing images